ASCL.net

 Kamodo provides access to, interpolation of, and visualization of space weather models and data.
 The code allows model developers to represent simulation results as mathematical functions which may be manipulated directly.
 As the software does not generate model outputs, users must acquire the desired model outputs before these outputs can be functionalized by the software.
 Kamodo handles unit conversion transparently and supports interactive science discovery through Jupyter notebooks with minimal coding.

-[ascl:2410.014] CloudCovErr.jl: Debias and improve error bar estimates for photometry
+[ascl:2410.014] CloudCovErr.jl: Debias fluxes and improve error bar estimates for photometry on structured backgrounds

-CloudCovErr.jl debiases and improves error bar estimates for photometry on top of structured filamentary backgrounds.
+CloudCovErr.jl debiases fluxes and improves error bar estimates for photometry on top of structured filamentary backgrounds.
 It first estimates the covariance matrix of the residuals from a previous photometric model and then computes corrections to the estimated flux and flux uncertainties.
 Using an infilling technique to estimate the background and its uncertainty dramatically improves flux and flux uncertainty estimates for stars in images of fields with significant nebulosity.

 [ascl:2410.013] ARK: 3D hydrodynamics code for the study of convective problems